Data-driven spatial models of human societies

 - You'll need a good first degree from an internationally recognised university (minimum second class or equivalent, depending on your chosen course) or a Master’s degree in a relevant subject area

 - In exceptional cases, we may consider equivalent professional experience and/or Qualifications

 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0

 We’d welcome applications from candidates with Knowledge of Probability and Stochastic Processes, Python or other programming language and experience with working with Data.

 Please contact Dr James Burridge (firstname.lastname@example.org) to discuss your interest before you apply, quoting the project code.

-When you're ready to apply, you can use our online application form and select ‘Mathematics and Physics’ as the subject area.
+When you're ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

 Please note, to be considered for this self-funded PhD opportunity you must quote project code MPHY4460219 when applying.